Phase 2 Construction Underway

 How long will the overall project last?

 From 2018 to 2021.
-Construction of the restoration project elements within the ponds will likely continue through the 2020, and may need to continue into 2021.
+Construction of the restoration project elements within the ponds continues through 2020, and is expected to continue into 2021.

 Traffic Impacts: What are expected traffic impacts?